tezktenr/CS267-Spring2022-GradProject-Group46/sample-graphs/README.md

 The graph above could be represented in the text file as:

 ```
-From Node ID, To Node ID, Edge Weight
+From Node ID,To Node ID,Weight
 0,1,1
 0,2,1
 2,3,1